aap122/WHSTechNotes/journal.md

 # October 28, 2024
 Users simply click the link, are automatically authenticated and allowed into the online voting system to cast their secure ballot , makes for simpler voting.

+# November 4, 2024
+Internet privacy is important because it gives you control over your identity and personal information.
+Without that control, anyone with the intention and means can manipulate your identity to serve their goals, whether it is selling you a more expensive vacation or stealing your savings.
+You can ensure your own privacy online by using encryption, VPN networks, Tor, incognito mode, etc...